Gennady Gladkov

+Biography

 Gladkov was born in Moscow.
-He is a People's Artist of Russia (2002).
+He was a People's Artist of Russia (2002).
 Commander of the Order "For Merit to the Fatherland" 4th class.

-Since 2019, he has been reissuing his catalog — for example, he has released soundtracks for the "Til'" performance, for "Razluchennye" cartoon, the "An Ordinary Miracle", as well as symphonic pieces, music for theater and cinema, etc.
+From 2019, he had been reissuing his catalogue — for example, he had released soundtracks for the "Til'" performance, for "Separated" cartoon, the An Ordinary Miracle, as well as symphonic pieces, music for theater and cinema, etc.

+Gladkov died on 16 October 2023, at the age of 88.